percona/pmm-doc/docs/setting-up/server/podman.md

 ### PMM Server

 SystemD service passes environment parameters to PMM from `pmm-server.env` file that is located in `/etc/pmm-server/pmm-server.env` or `~/.config/pmm-server/pmm-server.env`.
 File location depends on mode SystemD service was deployed (system or user).
-For more information about container environment variables please look [Docker Environment_variables]
+For more information about container environment variables please check [Docker Environment]

 ### Customize SystemD service